IHE/ITI.Topologies/topologies.md

 When a community or network is being constructed in a completely greenfield space, ie, one that does not have any existing technology to reconcile with, a single information exchange standard can be chosen such that all systems seamlessly and natively interoperate with each other.
 However, when existing networks become interconnected, and as old systems are replaced with new systems, there will eventually be a need to be able to translate between different communication standards.
-This might mean translating between different IHE integration profiles, such as XCA and the FHIR based MHD profiles, between proprietary data exchange formats and standard formats, or between formats offered by different standards bodies, such as HL7 FHIR IPA and IHE MHD+CDA documents.
+This might mean translating between different IHE integration profiles, such as XCA and the FHIR based MHD profiles, between proprietary data exchange formats and standard formats, or between formats offered by different standards bodies, such as HL7 FHIR IPS and IHE MHD+CDA documents.

 One of IHE's general principles is to describe interactions between systems and to avoid specifying implementations within systems.
 This design principle lends itself well to translation, since it means that as long as the interface exposed by the translating system fully conforms to the relevant IHE integration profile, other systems implementing the other ends of those profiles will be able to interoperate without even realizing that translation is taking place.